Skip to content

 All timezone conversions use your browser's built-in Intl API with IANA timezone data.
 Daylight saving time transitions are handled automatically.

-Choose a timezone from the dropdown and enter the date and time you want to convert, or click 'Use current time'.
+Choose a timezone from the searchable dropdown and enter the date and time you want to convert, or click 'Use current time' to start from now.

-The target timezone shows the converted date, time, and UTC offset immediately.
+The default target timezone shows the converted date, time, and current UTC offset immediately.
+The offset updates automatically for DST transitions.

-Click 'Add timezone' to compare across up to four zones at once.
-Remove any zone you no longer need.
+Click 'Add timezone' to compare across up to four zones simultaneously.
+Each zone shows the equivalent local time and its UTC offset.

 Does it handle daylight saving time?

 Yes.
-The converter uses your browser's IANA timezone database, which includes all current DST transition rules.
-Offsets update automatically based on the date you select.
+The converter uses the browser's built-in IANA timezone database, which includes all current and historical DST transition rules.
+UTC offsets update automatically based on the date you select — no manual adjustment needed.

 How many timezones can I compare at once?